mikeolteanu/obsidian-ai-assistant/README.md

 Access the plugin settings via Obsidian's settings panel, under "AI Assistant".

 #### API Keys
+*   **LLM API Key:** Required for text generation.
+This can be an OpenRouter key or a key for another service if you change the LLM Base URL.
+This is the main important key.
 *   **OpenAI API Key:** Required for DALL-E image generation and Whisper/TTS voice features.
 Get this from your OpenAI account.
-*   **LLM API Key:** Required for text generation.
-This can be an OpenRouter key or a key for another service if you change the LLM Base URL.
+Not required for normal text generation.

 #### Text Assistant Settings
 *   **LLM Base URL:** The API endpoint for text generation.
 Defaults to OpenRouter (`https://openrouter.ai/api/v1`).
 You can change this to point to a local LLM or another compatible service.